datnguyen-tien204/OpennPose-with-RNN/README.md

 # Introduction

 This project provides an implementation anomaly detection of OpenPose + RNN.
 For simplicity, we refer to this model as OpenPoseRNN throughout the rest of this readme.
-And we also thank to Dr.Minh Chuan-Pham and Dr.Quoc Viet-Hoang supported for this project.
+And we also thank to Dr. Minh Chuan-Pham and Dr. Quoc Viet-Hoang supported for this project.
 This deep learning-based system is being applied in developed countries worldwide such as the UK, France, the USA, and various Asian countries like Japan, South Korea, China, among others.
-Some universities such as Tsinghua University, Peking University, Standford University,... used technology to anti-cheating at examination.
+Some universities such as Tsinghua University, Peking University, Stanford University,... used technology to anti-cheating at examination.
 It is being implemented in collaboration with examination invigilators to achieve the highest effectiveness and ensure the utmost fairness in examinations.

 # Results
 ### Summary Cheating Recognition ( using OpenPose + Yolov3+ Recurrent Neural Network)